 Students enrolled in this course will receive:

-4 prerecorded Zoom Q&A sessions (90 min each)
+4 recordings of Zoom Q&A sessions (90 min each)

 4 BSO Credits